LibraryOfCongress/data-exploration/publishing.md

     cd data-exploration
     ```

-2. Install Jupyter Book
+2. Install Jupyter Book - Version 1 is required, Version 2 has breaking changes; 1.0.4 is the last stable V1

     ```
-    pip install jupyter-book
+    pip install "jupyter-book==1.0.4"
     ```

 3. Create or update your Jupyter Notebooks locally using your favorite notebook editor.

-4. Once you made your changes, now you can build the Jupyter Notebook HTML
+4. Once you made your changes, now you can build the Jupyter Notebook HTML locally to see what it looks like

     ```
     jupyter-book build .